debanjansaha-git/Deb-NEU-DataAnalytics-Fall22/README.md

 </ul>

 ## Copyright:
-This repo is owned by Debanjan Saha, and copyrighted by CC BY 4.0. \ Attribution is required to the original author indicating changes which were made. \
+This repo is owned and maintained by Debanjan Saha, and copyrighted © CC BY 4.0 to Debanjan Saha. \ Attribution is required to the original author, indicating changes which were made. \
 This repository has been made public for "intended eyes" only.